Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 When did you discover your true identity for the first time?

 I clearly remember having a first outside-body experience as a child with full consciousness.
 After this happening, I have never been sick as a child over the years.
 But during my youth, and growing a young man, I almost completely lost my inner spiritual connection.
 A difficult and painful journey started, which most people call the serious side of life.
 I was taught by my family, friends, instructors, society, pretty much everyone around me to work hard, fight for recognition, and act tough when things went wrong.
-Somehow, life was not supposed to be gentle.
+At the beginning of my 30’s I found my way back to my true self.

 What do you want to share with humanity during these times?